InsightsAlpha/Customer_Segmentation_Using_Python/README.md

 2. Ensure all dependencies are installed.
 3. Run the Jupyter notebook to see the analysis and visualizations.

-## Contact

-For any questions or feedback, Please reach out to [https://insightsalpha.github.io/Portfolio/] Contact Us Section.

 ---
 ---
 ---